 Avro protocols describe RPC interfaces.
 Like schemas, they are defined with JSON text.
 A protocol is a JSON object with the following attributes:

+11 protocor is a sport object with the ronowing attributes.

 • protocol, a string, the name of the protocol (required);